Application observability

 - Detect abnormal or suspicious behavior: unexpected exchanges, non-standard ports, outbound traffic, etc.

-The collected data is available from several ServicePilot interfaces, offering both global dashboards and dedicated interfaces for contextualized diagnostics.
+The collected data is available from several ServicePilot interfaces, offering both global dashboards and dedicated interfaces for contextualized diagnosis.

-The standard dashboards are available with consolidated or individual views under the DASHBOARDS section in NetTrace > Resources > NetHost or NetProcess depending on the desired level of granularity.
+The standard dashboards for servers/applications flows are available with consolidated or individual views under the DASHBOARDS section in NetTrace > NetHost or NetProcess depending on the desired level of granularity.

-Further interfaces allow for granular exploration of conversations under the DASHBOARDS section in NetTrace > Conversations or NetTrace > L4 Map or NetTrace > Public or NetTrace > PCAP.
+Further interfaces allow for granular exploration of conversations under the DASHBOARDS section in NetTrace > Conversations, NetTrace > L4 Map, NetTrace > Public or NetTrace > PCAP.

 The Conversations NetTrace page allows you to view the various connections established between servers and/or applications monitored by ServicePilot Agents.
 The filter column allows you to target your searches by filtering by IP, port, protocol, etc. to view specific network traffic data (conversations, blocked connections, rejected connections, bytes per second, etc.).